jaedync/fennec-clip/README.md

 - **User-Centric Design**: Intuitive interface and controls ensure ease of use for all user levels.
 - **Versatile Data Export**: Export processed data in multiple formats for extended utility and compatibility.

-## 🛠 Getting Started
+## 🛠 Getting Started / Installation and Setup

 These instructions will guide you through the setup process to get the FENNEC Data Clipping Tool up and running on your local machine.

-### Prerequisites

-- Node.js (v14.0+)
-- Python (v3.8+)

-## Required Python Packages

-- flask
-- flask-cors
-- pandas
-- werkzeug
-- pymavlink
-- requests
-- openpyxl
-- xlsxwriter
-- flask_socketio

-## 🛠 Installation and Setup

-Follow these steps to get the FENNEC Data Clipping Tool up and running:

 ### Prerequisites